PTsolvers/Julia-HPC-Scales/README.md

 Complete the gradient descent loop: compute the loss function gradient using the function `∇J!`, and then update the logarithm of permeability using the computed gradient.
 Look in the introduction section for help.

-Congratulations, you successfully implemented the full inversion algorithm!
+Congratulations :tada:, you successfully implemented the full inversion algorithm!
 Despite being very simple and not robust enough, the algorithm reproduces the approximate location and the shape of the low-permeability barrier.

 ## Optional exercises

-### Use `Optim.jl` instead of manual gradient descent
+### Use Optim.jl instead of manual gradient descent

 The functions `J` and `∇J!` now compute the loss function and its gradient in a black-box fashion.
 That means that we could replace our manually implemented gradient descent loop with a robust implementation of a production-level gradient-based optimisation algorithm.
-Many such algorithms are implemented in the package `Optim.jl`.
-Implementations in `Optim.jl` include automatic search for the step size (`γ` in our code), and improved search directions for faster convergence then just the direction of the steepest descent.
+Many such algorithms are implemented in the package [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl).
+Implementations in Optim.jl include automatic search for the step size (`γ` in our code), and improved search directions for faster convergence then just the direction of the steepest descent.

-Replace the gradient descent loop with a call to the function `optimize` from `Optim.jl`.
+Replace the gradient descent loop with a call to the function `optimize` from Optim.jl.
 Refer to the [documentation of `Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/#user/minimization/) for the details.
 Use the `LBFGS` optimizer with the following options:

 ```julia
 opt = Optim.Options(